rust-lang/book/second-edition/src/ch20-06-graceful-shutdown-and-cleanup.md

 The code in Listing 20-21 is responding to requests asynchronously through the use of a thread pool, as we intended.
-We get some warnings about fields that we're not using in a direct way, which are a reminder that we're not cleaning anything up.
-When we use `CTRL-C` to halt the main thread, all the other threads are stopped immediately as well, even if they're in the middle of serving a request.
+We get some warnings about fields that we’re not using in a direct way, which are a reminder that we’re not cleaning anything up.
+When we use `CTRL-C` to halt the main thread, all the other threads are stopped immediately as well, even if they’re in the middle of serving a request.

-We're now going to implement the `Drop` trait for `ThreadPool` to call `join` on each of the threads in the pool so that the threads will finish the requests they're working on.
-Then we'll implement a way for the `ThreadPool` to tell the threads they should stop accepting new requests and shut down.
-To see this code in action, we'll modify our server to only accept two requests before gracefully shutting down its thread pool.
+We’re now going to implement the `Drop` trait for `ThreadPool` to call `join` on each of the threads in the pool so that the threads will finish the requests they’re working on.
+Then we’ll implement a way for the `ThreadPool` to tell the threads they should stop accepting new requests and shut down.
+To see this code in action, we’ll modify our server to only accept two requests before gracefully shutting down its thread pool.

-Let's start with implementing `Drop` for our thread pool.
+Let’s start with implementing `Drop` for our thread pool.
 When the pool is dropped, we should join on all of our threads to make sure they finish their work.
-Listing 20-22 shows a first attempt at a `Drop` implementation; this code won't quite work yet:
+Listing 20-22 shows a first attempt at a `Drop` implementation; this code won’t quite work yet:

 <span class="filename">Filename: src/lib.rs</span>